Skip to content

 Charity Recognition and Approval

-- Charity Navigator, America’s premier independent charity evaluator, works to advance a more efficient and responsive philanthropic marketplace by evaluating the financial health of over 5,300 of America’s largest charities.
-Charity Navigator gave ICC their highest rating (4 stars) again in 2019 based on an evaluation of previous years’ financial data.
+Charity Navigator, America’s premier independent charity evaluator, works to advance a more efficient and responsive philanthropic marketplace by evaluating the financial health of over 5,300 of America’s largest charities.
+Charity Navigator has given ICC its highest rating of four stars.

 ICC Whistleblower Policy